TheOrcDev/orcdev-project-review/README.md

 The OrcDev Project Review livestreams are live coding sessions where open source projects are reviewed, discussed, and explored in real-time.
 Each stream features:

 - **Live code reviews** of submitted projects
-- **Technical discussions** about architecture, code quality, and best practices
 - **Interactive Q&A** with the community
 - **Feedback and suggestions** for improvement

 All livestreams are recorded and available for viewing.
-Check out the [Livestreams](/livestreams) page to watch past reviews.
+Check out the [Livestreams](https://review.orcdev.com/livestreams) page to watch past reviews.

 ## How to Submit Your Project